How to migrate from OTP1 to OTP2

 Command Line

 The OTP2 command line parameters are different than in OTP1.
-Use the --help
+Use the --help option to get the

 current documentation, and look at the Basic Tutorial, Start up OPT